codewind-resources/design-documentation/codewindServer/CodewindServerDesign.md

 ![diagram for synchronizing a code change with the build container](media/image3.png)

-## Upgrading to 0.6.0
+## Upgrading to Codewind Version 0.6.0

-For 0.6.0, the restriction for having to have all user projects in a `codewind-workspace`has been removed.
+For 0.6.0, the restriction for having to have all user projects in a `codewind-workspace` has been removed.
-This means that projects created before 0.6.0 will need to be upgraded to the latest version
+This means that projects created before 0.6.0 will need to be upgraded to the latest version.

-### Steps for user of cwctl
+### Steps for user of cwctl syncing a project

 cwctl called to upgrade projects that were created in a previous release